Special Discounts for those from the University of California, Santa Barbara

 Imagine plugging in your car when not in use, much like a mobile phone or laptop, and getting nearly 100 miles per gallon equivalent…With a switch to super off-peak time-of-use metering (10 p.m. – 8 a.m.) you can charge your vehicle, when the power company has extra capacity, for approximately $1.50 per gallon equivalent.

 Learn @ Lunch

 Michael Chiacos from the Community Environmental Council of Santa Barbara (a local non-profit) offered an Electrified Transportation Learn@Lunch (Brown Bag) Noon-1p, Wednesday, March 8, 2017 at the University Center (UCen) Harbor Room.
-Here are links to the audio recording and powerpoint and the of this event.
-Click "Present" button at the top of the Google Slides powerpoint screen to go into full-screen presentation mode.
+Here is the link to the PowerPoint of this event.
+Click "Present" button at the top of the Google Slides PowerPoint screen to go into full-screen presentation mode.
 James Wagner (below) also has a plug-in vehicle and can share his point of view and advise.

 The UCSB Transportation Alternatives Program offers free commuter-consultations for those interested in commuting between their home and UCSB by foot, skateboard, kick scooter, bicycle, bus, carpool, vanpool or train.
 For more information please visit http://TAP.ucsb.edu or contact firstname.lastname@example.org 80